VladimirP1/esp-gyrologger/docs/setings.md

 3. Runcam protocol.
 This will setup an UART RX on "Cam control pin" and wait for recording to be started from FC to start/stop logging.
 ### Start logging on boot
 This will automatically start logging on boot.
+### Wifi auto off (seconds)
+This will disable wifi automatically if nobody is connected for this amount of seconds.
 ### IMU Orientation
 IMU orientation which will be embedded into the gcsv files.
 Make sure you reload the download page after changing this.
 ### WiFi password